samdoran/cookiecutter-ansible-role-multi/README.md

 `MOLECULE_PLAYBOOK`: the name of the playbook to run

 Valid values for `MOLECULE_DISTRIBUTION` based on how I name my test containers are:
-    - centos6
     - centos7 (the default)
     - centos8
-    - ubuntu14
     - ubuntu16
     - ubuntu18
-    - debian8
+    - ubuntu20
     - debian9
     - debian10
-    - fedora29
     - fedora30
+    - fedora31

-For example, to test your role on Debian 9, run `env MOLECULE_DISTRIBUTION=debian9 molecule test`.
+For example, to test your role on Debian 10, run `env MOLECULE_DISTRIBUTION=debian10 molecule test`.

-## TravisCI ##
+## Azure Pipelines ##

-The included `.travis.yml` file uses a test matrix to test various distributions.
-It will run `molecule test` on each of the distributions.
+The included `.azure_pipelines.yml` file uses a test matrix to test various distributions.
+It will run `molecule test --all` on each of the distributions.

 ## Thanks ##